wotakumoe/wotaku/docs/websites.md

 <Button link="/guides/tech/irc" icon="i-octicon-command-palette-16">To learn how to use IRC, you can read the guide</Button>

-::: details :material-symbols-subdirectory-arrow-right: Related resources
+::: details :more: Related resources
 - [Anime apps for Android](/software#anime-streaming) and [PC](/software#anime-streaming-2)
 - [Anime downloader for PC](/software#anime)
 - [Anime info sites](/misc#anime-1) and [tracking sites](/misc#general)